 No Extra Fees

-All art supplies, culinary camp groceries, technology supplies and equipment, as well as field trips, are included (when applicable) in the camp price.
+All art supplies, culinary camp groceries, technology supplies and equipment are included (when applicable) in the camp price.

 Camp Frequently Asked Questions

 How do I register my camper?

 Register for camps online, by phone, or in person.
 Visit our Camp Registration Information page for more information.

 Are Before Care & After Care available?